elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

 ---
-title: While & For Loops
+title: While & For Loops - JavaScript Interview
 description: Learn how to use while loops and for loops in JavaScript.
 Loops are a way to repeat the same code multiple times in a iteration.
 Frontend Interview Questions.
 sidebar_position: 15
 sidebar_label: While & For Loops